great-expectations/great_expectations/docs/contributing/contributing-checklist.md

+---
-Contribution checklist
+title: Contribution Checklist
+---

 Following these instructions helps us make sure the code review and merge process go smoothly.

 Before submitting a pull request
 Once your code is ready, please go through the following checklist before submitting a pull request.

-1. Have you signed the CLA?
+## 1. Have you signed the CLA?

 A Contributor License Agreement helps guarantee that contributions to Great Expectations will always remain free and open.